Lydiajoy97/Youth-Club/README.md

 One error that I ran into was during migrations.
 I wanted to update my model after an inital migration.
 To fix this I had to delete the migration files and run migrations again.

-Another error that I found was getting the form model to display on the html page.
 Another error that I ran into whilst trying to solve this one was an attritute error.
 After following the paths I realised the attribute error came from the URL path.
 Once I changed this to match the view name it was fixed.
 I also realised that my form was still not being displayed.
 This was because I was trying to pull the models as a list from the database instead of creating a form.
 To fix this I created a form.py file and created the class based view to pull that.
 My form now displays correctly and users can submit.

-When trying to add the Edit and Delete fuctionalities I ran into errors.
-I started by following the tutorials credited, but then my url path broke.
-This remains un-fixed and I have been unsucessful in creating a site with full CRUD funtionalities.

 # Testing Results